httpie/cli/README.rst

 *NOTE: This is an experimental feature.
 Feedback appretiated.*

-HTTPie supports named, per-host sessions, where custom headers, authorization, and cookies sent by the server persist between requests:
+HTTPie supports named, per-host sessions, where custom headers, authorization, and cookies (manually specified or sent by the server) persist between requests:

 .. code-block:: bash

     $ http --session user1 -a user1:password example.org X-Foo:Bar

 Now you can refer to the session by its name: